Library and Archives Canada (LAC) provides you with several research resources that make access to its collection easier.

 Some of our microfilm reels with the prefixes C, H and T are digitized on our partner website Héritage.
 Digitized reels can be viewed free on that website.
 Enter the microfilm number in the search box, e.g. T-2366.
 If the reel is digitized, click on the reel title to see the images.
 You can browse through the page images; the content (text) is not searchable.
 Also note that an image/page number is not the same as an archival document page number.

-If you cannot find the references to the records you are looking for on our website, you can ask us a question.
+If you cannot find the references to the records that you are looking for on our website, you can ask us a question.

 Video: How to Begin your Search Online